-In December 2021, the Company issued an additional \$137.5 million aggregate principal amount of its currently outstanding 0.50% convertible senior notes due 2024 (the "Second Additional 2024 Notes", and together with the Initial 2024 Notes and the First Additional 2024 Notes, the "2024 Notes") in a private placement under the same indenture as the Initial 2024 Notes and the First Additional 2024 Notes, the "2024 Notes" and debt issuance costs, were approximately \$134.3 million.
+In December 2021, the Company issued an additional \$137.5 million aggregate principal amount of its currently outstanding 0.50% convertible senior notes due 2024 (the "Second Additional 2024 Notes", and together with the Initial 2024 Notes and the First Additional 2024 Notes, the "2024 Notes") in a private placement under the same indenture as the Initial 2024 Notes and the First Additional 2024 Notes.
+The total net proceeds from the Second Additional 2024 Notes, after deducting initial purchase discounts and debt issuance costs, were approximately \$134.3 million.
 The Company did not enter into any capped calls in connection with this transaction.
-Both the First Additional 2024 Notes, the Company had \$500.0 million aggregate principal amount of the Second Additional 2024 Notes.
+Both the First Additional 2024 Notes and Second Additional 2024 Notes constitute a further issuance of, and form a single series with, the Initial 2024 Notes.
+Immediately after giving effect to the issuance of the Second Additional 2024 Notes, the Company had \$500.0 million aggregate principal amount of convertible senior notes.
 For details on the net carrying amount and fair value of the liability component of the 2024 Notes, as well as the interest expense recognized related to the 2024 Notes, see the section entitled "Exchange Transaction and 2028 Notes" below.